How to find a doctor

 Whether you’ve booked in advance or on the day, it’s important to keep your appointment.
 If you need to cancel, call as soon as possible – doctors don’t take too kindly to missed appointments because you had a hangover or simply forgot.

 You can still speak to someone when the surgery is closed as all GPs must provide an out-of-hours service, but you won’t necessarily speak to a doctor from the surgery.
 Since 2004, many practices have transferred this responsibility to their primary care trust (PCT) or NHS Direct.
-Check the practice leaflet for details.
+Check with your practice for details.

 If you need medication your GP will write a prescription for you to take to a pharmacy.
 You may have to pay for this, but there are exemptions.
 For those on long-term medication you may be able to collect a repeat prescription without having to see your doctor.
 This will be discussed at your appointment.

-No matter how gross or embarrassing your issue, you can guarantee that your doctor will have seen it all before.
+No matter how gross or embarrassing the health care you require seems to you, you can guarantee that your doctor will have seen it all before.
 Whether it’s regarding pant-area problems, bathroom habits or bodily functions, try to remember that it’s their job to deal with all manner of health issues and ignoring it will only make it worse.
 However, if you really can’t face your GP you can always request to be treated by a different doctor.
+Remember, you have a right to doctor patient confidentiality too.

 Doctors don’t just deal with sickness.
-If you’re heading off on an exotic adventure don’t leave without talking to your GP about inoculations and anti-malarials.
+If you’re heading off on an adventure, don’t leave without talking to your GP about inoculations and anti-malarials.
 Some may be free under the NHS, though there may be a charge for others.
 It’s important to think ahead as some inoculations can take up to six weeks before they take effect.
+See our guide to vaccinations and travelling to learn more.

 Good medical practice